ipverse/rir-ip/README.md

 This repository is updated daily (if the underlying data changes).

+## Update notes

+- 2022-12-18: Fixed prefixes for delegated networks as reported by @RF3

 ## How to use

 To download the delegated IPv4 networks for Switzerland, try: